 Guidelines Explanation Review Board policy 2:70, Vacancies on the Board of Education - Filling Vacancies, to determine if a vacancy on the Board occurred and, if so, whether the successor will be selected by election or Board appointment.
 Filling a vacancy by Board appointment or election depends upon when the vacancy occurred.
 If a vacancy occurs with less than: (1) 868 days remaining in the term of office, or (2) 88 days before the next regularly scheduled election for the vacant office, no election to fill the vacancy is held and the appointee serves the remainder of the term.
 At all other times, an appointee serves until the next regular school election, at which election a successor is elected to serve the remainder of the unexpired term.
 See 105 ILCS 5/10-10.
-In the event a seat on the board goes unfilled at an election, consult the Board Attorney to determine (1) how long the seat can be held over by the incumbent member, and (2) the process by which the Board will fill the seat.
-The School Code partially addresses the concept of a holdover seat ; it states "no elective office...becomes vacant until the successor of the incumbent of such office has been appointed or elected, as the case may be, and qualified."
+In the event a seat on the board goes unfilled at an election, consult the Board Attorney to determine (1) how long the seat can be held over by the incumbent member, and (2) the process by which the Board will fill the seat. case may be, and qualified."
 105 ILCS 5/10-11.